translate/pootle/docs/server/commands.rst

   run the :command:`setup` management command in those scenarios.

 This is Django's :djadmin:`django:migrate` command, which syncs the state of models with the DB and applies migrations for them.

-.. pootle_command:: initdb
+.. django-admin:: initdb

 initdb
 ^^^^^^